Skip to content

 As much as you and I would probably like to, we can longer plug our ears and go la la la, I can’t hear you when a touchy subject comes up at work.
 If we’re not careful, what we’re really ignoring could be the risk of discrimination, harassment, and the headaches that follow.

-Even if it doesn’t result in legal claims, unmediated political talk can negatively impact company culture, dragging down morale and engagement.
-SHRM warns that “[t]hese discussions, if not managed transparently and with guidelines for civil discourse, can result in adverse employee experiences for those involved, as well as for bystanders.”
+Even if it doesn’t result in legal claims, unmediated talk about politics can negatively impact company culture, dragging down morale and engagement.
+SHRM warns that “[t]hese discussions if not managed transparently and with guidelines for civil discourse, can result in adverse employee experiences for those involved, as well as for bystanders.”

-Regardless of personal politics, there are certain things every employer can do to help employees navigate these indigestion-inducing conversations at work.
-To start, check out some advice from HR experts in “How Should HR Handle Political Discussions at Work?” over at SHRM.org.
+Regardless of personal politics, there are certain things every employer can do to help employees navigate these indigestion-inducing conversations in the work environment.

-For more detailed HR and workplace risk management guidance, be sure to contact KPA.
+For more detailed HR and workplace risk management guidance around politics in the workplace, be sure to contact KPA.

 Toby Graham